merzlab/QUICK-docs/docs/source/about.rst

 ======================

-QUICK is a GPU enabled linear scaling *ab initio* and density functional theory program for calculation of energies, charges and geometries of molecular systems up to ~3,000 atoms.
+QUICK is a GPU enabled linear scaling *ab initio* and density functional theory program for calculation of energies, charges and geometries of organic/biomolecular systems.
 Available features include:

 • Single point *ab initio* and density functional theory calculations (LGA, GGA and Hybrid-GGA functionals available).